 Does the thought of not being able to sleep fill you with dread and worry?
 You could be experiencing sleep anxiety

 We all have an awareness of how important sleep is, not only for our physical health but for our mental health, too.
 Getting enough sleep can be what sets us up for a successful day.
-It helps to stabilise our moods, keeps us alert, and lays a foundation for resiliency.
+It helps to stabilise our moods, keeps us alert, and lays a foundation for resilience.
 So, when you’re struggling to sleep, it’s understandable that that can come with some stress.

 Sleep anxiety describes anxiety around not being able to, or struggling to, fall asleep.
 You may feel overwhelmed, irritable, restless – and, of course, anxious.
 All these feelings may inevitably go on to make falling asleep even harder, trapping you in a vicious cycle.